 8. Venna Muddala Bathukamma

-On Ashwayuja Sapthami – Eighth day of bathukamma is called as Venna Muddala Bathukamma.
+On Ashwayuja Sapthami – The eighth day of bathukamma is called as Venna Muddala Bathukamma.
 On this day devotees offer Navedyam with butter.

 Food offerings to Goddess – Sesame seeds, Jaggery, Ghee, Butter Balls (నువ్వుల లడ్డులు)

-On Ashwayuja Ashtami (Durga Ashtami) – Bathukamma festival called as Saddula Batukamma or Pedda Batukamma.
-On this day Batukamma is made up of different flowers in big size than all the eight days.
+On Ashwayuja Ashtami (Durga Ashtami) – Bathukamma festival is called as Saddula Batukamma or Pedda Batukamma.
+On this day Batukamma is made up of different flowers in big sizes than all the eight days.

-Food offerings to Goddess – 5 types of rice & 1 sweet is offered on this day.
+Food offerings to Goddess – 5 types of rice & 1 sweet are offered on this day.